fizzywhizbang/mkiconset/README.md

 ## directions
 either put the script in your path or in the directory you want to work in
-if in the path just run mkiconset.sh and answer two questions. if in the target directory then run ./mkiconset.sh
+if in the path just run mkiconset.sh and answer two questions
+if in the target directory then run ./mkiconset.sh
 Supply iconset name:MYICON
 Starting ICON (should be 1024 in size):ICON.png